Frequently Asked Questions

 + What is the impact of these legal developments on the International Institute of New England and other organizations that resettle refugees?

-+ Has this Executive Order impacted all services provided by the Institute?
++ Has the Executive Order impacted services provided by the Institute?

-No. The Institute is currently serving more than 625 refugees who arrived here in the past year and before, and we continue to receive refugee families each month, though fewer than we planned.
-Newly arrived refugees are enrolled in our case management and job training/placement programs.
-In addition, we continue to serve high numbers of other immigrants, including asylees, Cuban and Haitian entrants, victims of human trafficking, and other visa status holders.
-More than 1,200 clients are currently receiving services at our Boston, Lowell, and Manchester, New Hampshire field offices.
-They are enrolled in Adult Basic Education classes, participating in skills training programs, receiving job placement assistance, and receiving case management services.
+No. The Institute is currently serving more than 625 refugees who arrived here in the past year and before, and we continue to receive refugee families each month.
+We had planned on receiving 625 refugees this year, and we will receive 400 based on the number we have received this year already and assurances we have of refugees coming in the next month.
+In addition to refugees, we continue to serve high numbers of other immigrants, including asylees, Cuban and Haitian entrants, victims of human trafficking, and other visa status holders.
+More than 1,200 clients are currently receiving services at our Boston, Lowell, and Manchester, New Hampshire field offices, including Adult Basic Education classes, skills training programs, job placement assistance, and case management services.

 + Why did President Trump issue this order?